Luisa’s Child Care

 at your earliest convenience after your baby is born,

-if enrollment is preferred before 8 weeks of age,
+if enrollment is preferred before 8 weeks of age.

-and with a Weekly paid Childcare Enrollment Fee
+and a Childcare Enrollment Fee

-of $160 that is due every week on Friday, for as long as
+will be due every week on Friday, for as long as

 your baby’s Childcare Enrollment is reserved.